Capacet Side Effects

 Applies to acetaminophen / butalbital / caffeine: oral capsule, oral solution, oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking acetaminophen / butalbital / caffeine:More common
+You should check with your doctor immediately if any of these side effects occur when taking acetaminophen / butalbital / caffeine:More common

 - shortness of breath